What is a record producer?

 Hiring a producer is an important decision.
 Without the aid of a producer, the artist may miss the mark and fall short of their goals by winging it themselves.
 They may miss arrangement opportunities and fail to maximize the emotion and impact from the recordings, and it is important to make a great first impression.
 The listener can tell the difference between a demo and a well-produced record, even if they can’t describe what it is that they are hearing.

-While some artists certainly can produce themselves, most successful records require an experienced team.
+While some artists certainly can produce themselves, most successful records use an experienced team.

 Producer Services Include: